 Coverage of Children Adopted from State Custody.
-The budget approved by the General Assembly for State Fiscal Year 2022 included funding for a number of modifications and enhancements to the TennCare program.
-One of these enhancements involved expanding TennCare's coverage of children adopted from state custody.
+Another change to the TennCare program contained in the budget for State Fiscal Year 2022 involved expanding TennCare's coverage of children adopted from state custody.
 TennCare's coverage already included children adopted from state custody for whom a Title IV-E adoption assistance agreement is in effect, as well as children with special needs receiving non-IV-E adoption assistance from the state.
 However, there are a number of children in foster care in Tennessee each year who do not qualify for either form of adoption assistance (federal or state).
 Beginning in State Fiscal Year 2022, TennCare covers children adopted from state custody who do not qualify for federal or state adoption assistance.
 Extending TennCare coverage to this group of children will remove a potential barrier to adoption, as well as promote greater continuity of care for these children as they transition from foster care to permanent homes.